Lena-dk/Smart-Gold-Scale/README.md

 ## How It Works
 1️⃣ Power on the Smart Gold Scale.
 2️⃣ Determine thr Carat of the gold item.
 3️⃣ Place the gold item on the scale.
-4️⃣ The weight is measured with high accuracy.
-5️⃣ The price is automatically calculated.
+4️⃣ The price is automatically calculated.

 ![Smart Gold Scale](IMG_8925.jpeg)